testingbot/webdriverio-examples/appium-web/examples/w3c/README.md

     npm run test.testingbot

 ## Run tests locally
 You can also run the same test on your local machine.
-By default, this will open a Chrome browser and run the test.
+By default, this will open an Android Emulator (defined as `Pixel 3`) and an iOS simulator (`iPhone 11` with `iOS 14.2`).

     npm run test.local